-If your fire risk assessment concludes that an electrical fire-warning system is necessary, then the Health and Safety (Safety Signs and Signals) Regulations 19965 requires it to have a back-up power supply.
+Premises providing sleeping accommodation will normally require an electrical fire-warning system, therefore the Health and Safety (Safety Signs and Signals) Regulations 1996 requires it to have a back-up power supply.

 Whatever back-up system is used, it should normally be capable of operating the firewarning and detection system for a minimum period of 24 hours and sounding the alarm signal in all areas for 30 minutes.